 Tissues and trash bins are easily accessed.
 Trash is disposed of on a frequent basis.

-Common areas are thoroughly disinfected at the end of each day.
+Common areas are disinfected throughout the day.